-Long Nguyen, born 1988, joined the Institute for Computational Design (ICD) as a Research Associate in October 2014.
+Long Nguyen, born 1988, joined the Institute for Computational Design and Construction (ICD) as a Research Associate in October 2014.
 His academic background is in Computer Science, with an emphasis in 3D Computer Graphics.
 He holds a Bachelor degree in Computer Science from Cambridge University and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL).

 In 2011, Long started to be involved with the architecture and building community, with primary focuses on BIM (Building Information Modelling) and computational design.
 He developed a small collection of Revit plugins that expands the conceptual modelling capabilities of the software and organized a number of workshops to train architecture students in computational design and thinking using these plugins.
 In 2013, Long participated in two Zaha Hadid Architects projects in Morocco and China as a technology consultant, in which he led the development of a tool set that enable the shared modelling workflow between Rhinoceros/Grasshopper and Revit.